-This read-only command pair returns the uncompensated (no or light load) capacity of the battery when fully charged.
-Units are mAh per LSB.
+This read-only command pair returns the uncompensated (less than C/20 load) capacity of the battery when fully charged.
+Units are mAh.
 FullAvailableCapacity() is updated at regular intervals, as specified by the IT algorithm.

 4.1.1.9 RemainingCapacity(): 0x10/0x11